QJR-Herman-Molodyks/QJR/README.md

 #### Windows will lose Q-J-R Support soon!

-Windows 11 or more will lose Q-J-R System support, because of problems, that connected with QJR Software!
+Windows 11 or higher will lose Q-J-R System support, because of problems, that connected with QJR Software!

 Last version which is still supported: 5.11.2